KhronosGroup/Vulkan-ValidationLayers/docs/syncval_design.md

 **TODO/KNOWN LIMITATION:** host set event not supported through at least phase 2.

 vkCmdSetEvent defines the source execution scope for the matching vkCmdWaitEvent but does not cause any update to the resource access state.
 While a simplistic model would allow simple recording of the resource usage tag to define the set of resource accesses affected at wait time, the access state’s storage of dependency chain information is not time-stamped.
-Thus to record the accesses within the scope of the the set event, a range map (containing potentially simply a boolean) is constructed to record the address ranges containing “in scope” accesses.
+Thus to record the accesses within the scope of the set event, a range map (containing potentially simply a boolean) is constructed to record the address ranges containing “in scope” accesses.
 This map should likely have a “merge operation” run, combining adjacent ranges with the same value to minimize the memory footprint of the map.
 Additionally, vkCmdSetEvent must record the usage tag (or equivalent sequence/timestamp).

 CmdWaitEvent uses both the source execution scope map and the usage tag to determine the _effective _source scopes.
 Resource access state barrier information are _only _updated if they lie within a range of the source scope map, have not (by means of testing usage tags) been updated since the CmdSetEvent call, and (as appropriate) lie within the access scopes defined by the wait event command.